igunduz/igunduz.github.io/_pages/software.md

     title: "R/Bioconductor Package for Simulation and Deconvolution of Omic Profiles"
 ---

-During my career, I benefited from countless open-source materials and software.
+I benefited from countless open-source materials and software until now.
 I'm eager to adopt the open-source methodology as a principle and share the code I've written to use it in my work.
 In addition, I value developing software for sharing methods that can be used over and over again on easily accessible platforms such as [Bioconductor.](https://www.bioconductor.org/)